andis-sprinkis/snippet/sh_test_if_string_is_unsigned_integer_number.md

-# Testing if string is a number in Shell
+# Testing if string is an unsigner integer number in Shell

 ```sh
 case "$str" in